zeionara/posterior/README.md

 ./run.sh
 ```

+## Details

-To run the app use the following command, which allows to augment data about movies in `assets/movies.yml` using [omdb](https://www.omdbapi.com/) api:
+To fetch posters and basic information about movies use the following command, which allows to augment data about movies in `assets/movies.yml` using [omdb](https://www.omdbapi.com/) api:

 ```sh
 julia --project=. posterior/augment.jl